 Petit Soif – A new wine bar in Seattle, Petit Soif gets most of their wine from abroad and serves it alongside a small food menu; Located in Beacon Hill

-Sodo Urbanworks – An industrial space made up of multiple side by side wine tasting rooms; Located in Sodo
+Sodo Urbanworks – An industrial space made up of multiple sides by side wine tasting rooms; Located in Sodo

 Neighborhoods to Explore